ChengyueGongR/Frequency-Agnostic/lm/README.md

 ## Further Work

-Except adversarial regularization, we also test other methods which can match two distribution, e.g. MMD, empirical first n moment, neural mutmal information, empirical wasserstein distance.
-We notice most of them can work for language modeling and text classification.
+Except adversarial regularization, we also test other regularizers which can match two distributions, e.g. MMD, empirical first n moment, neural mutmal information, empirical wasserstein distance.
+We notice many of them can work for language modeling.